 Donald De Line

-GARY GOETZMAN’s producing credits include News of the World, Greyhound, Mamma Mia! films, Where the Wild Things Are, Charlie Wilson’s War, The Polar Express, Larry Crowne, My Big Fat Greek Wedding films, That Thing You Do!, The Silence of the Lambs, Philadelphia, Devil in a Blue Dress, Beloved, Miami Blues, Starter for 10, The Circle, Stop Making Sense, Justin Timberlake + The Tennessee Kids, Notes from the Field, John Adams, Band of Brothers, The Pacific, Olive Kitteridge, Game Change, Big Love, The 25th Anniversary Rock & Roll Hall of Fame Concert, Carrie Underwood Christmas Special, The Movies, The Sixties-The 2000s, and 1968.
-Goetzman has received 5 Emmy, 3 Golden Globe, and 4 Peabody Awards.
+GARY GOETZMAN’s producing credits include News of the World, Greyhound, Mamma Mia!, Where the Wild Things Are, Charlie Wilson’s War, The Polar Express, Larry Crowne, My Big Fat Greek Wedding, That Thing You Do!, The Silence of the Lambs, Philadelphia, Devil in a Blue Dress, Beloved, Miami Blues, Starter for 10, Mamma Mia!
+Here We Go Again, Ricki and the Flash, The Circle, My Big Fat Greek Wedding 2, A Hologram for the King, The Great Buck Howard, The Talking Heads’ Stop Making Sense, Justin Timberlake + The Tennessee Kids, the 3-D IMAX film Magnificent Desolation, Anna Deavere Smith’s Notes from the Field for HBO films, the Primetime Emmy Award-winning miniseries’ John Adams, Band of Brothers, The Pacific and Olive Kitteridge, the Primetime Emmy and Golden Globe Award-winning HBO film Game Change, the Primetime Emmy and Golden Globe Award-nominated series Big Love, HBO special events: The 25th Anniversary Rock & Roll Hall of Fame Concert, The 2012-2019 Rock & Roll Hall of Fame Induction Ceremonies, The Concert for Valor, My Gift: A Carrie Underwood Christmas Special for HBO Max, and the CNN docuseries, The Movies, The Sixties, The Seventies, The Eighties, The Nineties, The 2000s, and the four-part documentary special 1968.

 Charles P. Howard